 Job Prospects...
 At a glance

-Job prospects for construction workers are good over the next few years, due to growing building activity in Auckland and the continuing rebuild occurring in Canterbury.
+Job prospects for construction workers are good over the next few years, due to growing building activity in Auckland.
 Other regions still have many opportunities.

 Construction workers work on big and small building sites, and on roads and other large civil construction projects.
 Mostly they do manual labouring, but they can be involved in all aspects of the construction process that do not require a trade apprenticeship or graduate qualifications.
 Construction workers often assist qualified builders in specific areas, and some may work towards a specific qualification in building.